albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 I am used to being red tagged.
 But I need to stay firm with my principles and advocacies to make impact.

 In particular, when I was a student activist, my advocacy is on accessibility to education and ultimately push for free education for all.
-I believe that education is a right and not a previledge.
+I believe that education is a right and not a privilege.

 In my days in the University, I joined various demonstrations and rallies.
 As a science major, we've used math to calculate the feasibility of free education given the current budgeting system in the Philippines.